History of Computer Networks

 - Using computer networks, users can share their communication/message through the computer networks as email, chatting, audio/video conferencing, etc., no matter their location.

-- It provides a powerful communication medium among widely separated users easily where it previously had been impossible.
+- It provides a powerful communication medium among widely separated users easily, where it was previously impossible.

 - In the long run, the use of networks to enhance human-to-human communication may prove more important than technical goals such as improved reliability.